Help Center

 • pull account data from any REST API endpoint,

-• auto-discover fields from the API response,
+• auto-discover fields from API responses,

 • map API fields to Strand fields,

-• handle pagination, authentication, and incremental sync, and
+• handle pagination, authentication, and incremental sync,

-• run manual or periodic syncs.
+• run manual or periodic syncs, and

 This is useful when your account data lives in an internal system, a SaaS tool without a native Strand connector, or any service that exposes a REST API.